ICH BIN / I AM

 In one of her best known photographic works we see Jürgenssen herself through a glass door dressed as housewife with her face pressed against the door, upon which is written “Ich möchte hier raus!” – “I want out of here!” – out of the home, that is.
 In a drawing from the same time the housewife is depicted literally as a wild lion in a cage.
 Jürgenssen’s works are not only a war-cry against the structural oppression of women; at the same time they present the possibility that a woman (or man) can break out of a role and don the mask or identity she or he wants for her/himself.

-The exhibition has been organized in collaboration with Estate Birgit Jürgenssen, Kunsthalle Tübingen and GAMeC Museum in Bergamo.
+The exhibition presents more than 70 works and has been organized in collaboration with Estate Birgit Jürgenssen, Kunsthalle Tübingen and GAMeC Museum in Bergamo.

 C.L.
 Davids Fond og Samling supports the exhibition series Louisiana on Paper.

 Born in Vienna in 1949, was admitted to Prof. Franz Herbert’s master class in graphic art at the Academy of Applied Arts in 1967, began teaching in Arnulf Rainer’s master class at the Academy of Fine Arts Vienna in 1982...
 Read Birgit Jürgenssen's biography below: